andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

       <li>Afterwards your VM should restart.</li>
     </ol>

-<h2>Set-up Remote Desktop for non-administrative users on Client-1</h2>
+<h2>Step 7: Set-up Remote Desktop for non-administrative users on Client-1</h2>
 1. Log into Client-1 as mydomain.com\jane_admin and open system properties
     <ol type="a">
       <li>Log-in as mydomain.com\Terminator_admin</li>